metal3-io/baremetal-operator/docs/baremetalhost-states.md

 hardware components, and this process is called "inspection."
 The host will stay in the Inspecting state until this process is completed.

-## Match Profile

-A host in the Match Profile state is being matched against a hardware profile.

 ## Preparing

 When setting up RAID, BIOS and other similar configurations,